 With the increasing introduction of scientific results into court testimony and the demands for formal training which includes hands-on experiences, Marshall University’s Forensic Science Program satisfies national standards and guidelines to enable its graduates to enter this fascinating field.

-The FEPAC accredited Forensic Science Graduate Program at Marshall University is a two-year academic program leading to a Master of Science degree in Forensic Science.
+Our FEPAC accredited Forensic Science Graduate Program is a two-year academic program leading to a Master of Science in Forensic Science.
 The program includes a five-semester core curriculum with both thesis and non-thesis options.
 In addition to this core curriculum, four areas of emphasis are offered to students for more in-depth education and training in specific forensic disciplines.
 While one area of emphasis is required, students may complete all four areas of emphasis during their course of study.

 The four areas of emphasis include: